cwinland/FastMoq/README.md

 ## Breaking Change

+- 2.28 => .NET 7 Removed from support.
-- 2.25.Latest => Some methods moved to extensions that are no longer in the MockerTestBase or Mocker.
-Removed extra CreateInstance<T> methods.
+- 2.25 => Some methods moved to extensions that are no longer in the MockerTestBase or Mocker.
+Removed extra CreateInstance&lt;T&gt; methods.
 - 2.23.200 => Support .NET 8
 - 2.23.x    => Removed support for .NET Core 5.
 - 2.22.1215 => Removed support for .NET Core 3.1 in FastMoq.Core.
 Deprecated .NET Core 5 and moved package supporting .NET Core 5.0 from FastMoq to FastMoq.Core.